arslanali000/Coding-practice/README.md

 - Handles user interaction through events

 ## What This Repository Focuses On
+- HTML structure and semantic markup
+- CSS layout, responsiveness, and styling
 - JavaScript logic and control flow
-- DOM manipulation
+- DOM manipulation and event-driven behavior
-- Event-driven behavior
-- Basic state management
 - Clean separation of structure, style, and logic

 ## Tech Stack